kalebab98/stock-sentiment-analysis/README.md

-# 📊 Task 3: Streamlit Sentiment Dashboard
+# 📊 Task 3: Stock Sentiment Streamlit Dashboard

 ## Overview

-This task builds a **Streamlit web app** to visualize the relationship between financial news sentiment and stock price performance.
-It allows users to filter by ticker and sentiment type, and view trends over time.
+This task implements a **Streamlit-based dashboard** that visualizes the relationship between financial news sentiment and stock price movement.
+It uses preprocessed data and focuses solely on building an interactive frontend.

 ---